Hours and Tickets

 At the Santa Barbara Zoo, everyone is welcome, and we strive to make every guest’s visit as fun and educational as possible.
 Please use the information on the Zoo Accessibility page to help make your Zoo visit a safe, enjoyable, and memorable one.

 For your safety, shirt, shoes, and bottoms are required when visiting the Santa Barbara Zoo.

 The Ridley-Tree House Restaurant serves delicious grilled items, sandwiches, salads, and other tasty delights.
 Relax in our garden courtyard while you eat.
 Hot food is served until 4:30 p.m.

-Enjoy an informal Mexican-inspired meal, light snack or ice cream, and sweeping ocean and mountain views at our hilltop cafe, the Wave.
+Enjoy sandwiches, kid-friendly meals, light snacks, or ice cream along with sweeping ocean and mountain views at our hilltop cafe, the Wave.

 There are also several specialty food carts (seasonal) and vending machines throughout the Zoo.